mathieu-anderson/questions/README.md

 # questions
 See and answers questions through the Polls API.
+Main technology used : [Next.js](https://nextjs.org/).

 # setting up
 Clone repo and move to the project's directory.